uixmat/onborda/README.md

 ```

 ### Components & `page.tsx`
-Target anything in your app using the elements `id` attribute.
+Optionally target anything in your app using the elements `id` attribute to overlay a backdrop and highlight the target element.
+If no `selector` or `customQuerySelector` is provided, the overlay will cover the entire page and the step will display as a traditional modal.
 ```tsx
 <div id="onborda-step1">Onboard Step</div>
 ```